Sweden and the euro: Plans

 Most major political parties in Sweden (as of 2006), including the formerly governing coalition Alliance for Sweden (except the Centre Party) and the currently governing Moderate Party, which won the 2022 election, are in principle in favour of introducing the euro.

 Tommy Waidelich, then economic spokesperson for the Social Democratic Party, ruled out Swedish eurozone membership for the foreseeable future in August 2011.

 The newspaper Sydsvenska Dagbladet claimed on 26 November 2007 (a few days after the former Danish Prime Minister, Anders Fogh Rasmussen, had announced plans to hold another referendum on abolishing Denmark's opt-outs including the opt-out from the euro) that the question of another euro referendum would be one of the central issues of the 2010 election in Sweden.
 Prime Minister Fredrik Reinfeldt stated in December 2007 that when more neighbours use the euro, it will be more visible that Sweden does not.

 Swedish politician Olle Schmidt in an interview with journalists from the European Parliament 2008 when asked when Sweden will have good reasons to adopt the euro, he said "When the Baltic countries join the euro, the whole Baltic Sea will be surrounded by euro coins.
 Then the resistance will drop.
 I hope for a referendum in Sweden in 2010."
-Lithuania adopted the euro as the last Baltic country in 2015, without creating much debate in Sweden.
+Lithuania adopted the euro as the last Baltic country in 2015.

 The then leader of the Social Democratic Party, Mona Sahlin, stated in 2008 that a new referendum would not occur in the period 2010–2013, because the 2003 referendum still counted.